sweetpay/sweetpay-python/README.md

     # Whenever you get this, you would do best to inspect the
     # status, to figure out what went wrong.
     if e.status == "NOT_MODIFIABLE":
+        print(
-        print("Oh, the subscription can't be modified")
+            "The subscription can't be modified, possibly " "because it's regretted or expired")
     else:
-        print("Oh, something else happened")
+        print("Something else went wrong")

 except UnauthorizedError as e:
     # You are simply unauthorized.
-Check your API token,
-    # or contact Sweetpay's developer to configure it correctly.
+Make sure your
+    # API token is indeed correct.
     print("Incorrect API token!")

 except NotFoundError as e:
     # The resource ID (e.g. `subscription_id`) did not match
     # an existing resource.
+Can also be raised if an API endpoint
+    # isn't found; in that case, something is wrong with the API
+    # client and a bug report should be filed.
     print("The resource couldn't be found on the server")

 except ProxyError as e: